qcanser/agile-titan/backend/README.md

 ## Run the server

-You can start the server by running the command `node index.js` (or `nodemon index.js` if you have Nodemon installed).
-The server runs on port 4999.
+You can start the server by running the command `docker-compose up -d`.
+The server runs on port 4445.